John Huston: 1930–1939: Early career and directorial debut

 By 1937, the 31-year-old Huston returned to Hollywood intent on being a "serious writer."
 He married again, to Lesley Black.
 His first job was as scriptwriter with Warner Brothers Studio, and he formed his personal longterm goal to direct his own scripts.
 For the next four years, he co-wrote scripts for major films such as Jezebel, The Amazing Dr. Clitterhouse, Juarez, Dr. Ehrlich's Magic Bullet, and Sergeant York (1941).
 He was nominated for Academy Awards for his screenplays for both Ehrlich and Sergeant York.
 Huston wrote that Sergeant York, which was directed by Howard Hawks, has "gone down as one of Howard's best pictures, and Gary Cooper had a triumph playing the young mountaineer."

 Huston was recognized and respected as a screenwriter.
-He persuaded Warners to give him a chance to direct, under the condition that his next script also became a hit.
+He persuaded the Warners to give him a chance to direct, under the condition that his next script also became a hit.